maeschli/grokking-algorithms/README.md

+#grokking-algorithms

 Inspired by a [book](https://www.manning.com/books/grokking-algorithms) from Aditya Y. Bhargava (software engineer with a dual background in computer science and fine arts.
 He blogs on programming at [adit.io](http://adit.io/))

 ## Grokking Algorithms.
-An illustrated guide for programmers and other curious people
+## An illustrated guide for programmers and other curious people

 Just simple javascript implementation by me during the process of reading the following book.